Virus Researchers Cast Doubt On Theory Of Coronavirus Lab Accident

 In the case of a 2003 incident in Singapore, a student became infected with SARS after his samples were cross-contaminated with live virus.
 That virus was being grown in relatively large quantities in the lab for studies on the disease, and the student was not properly trained in safety procedures for the lab he was working in.

-Lim says she does not believe a lab accident is the cause of the current outbreak: "While there is always some risk for lab accidents, risk is not reality," she wrote NPR in an e-mail.
+Lim says she does not believe a lab accident is the cause of the current outbreak: "While there is always some risk for lab accidents, risk is not reality," she told NPR in an email.
 "The origin of COVID-19 is consistent with other natural zoonotic crossover events, without invoking lab accidents. "

-Rather than a laboratory misstep, researchers believe that this new coronavirus reached humans in the same way that other coronaviruses have: through "zoonotic spillover" or humans picking up pathogens from wildlife.
+Rather than a laboratory misstep, researchers believe that this new coronavirus reached humans in the same way that other coronaviruses have: through "zoonotic spillover," or humans picking up pathogens from wildlife.

-The CDC estimates that six out of ten infectious diseases in people come from animals, including diseases caused by coronaviruses.
+The CDC estimates that 6 out of 10 infectious diseases in people come from animals, including diseases caused by coronaviruses.
 Globally, zoonotic diseases have been on the rise for decades.
 Human interactions with animals have created a perfect storm for increased zoonotic spillover.

 "As we change the landscape to suit our purposes, we come more and more into contact with viruses and other pathogens that we don't have much exposure to," says Dr. Brian Bird, associate director of the OneHealth Institute at UC Davis School of Veterinary Medicine and a former CDC scientist.